 3. Ice Pack

-Holding an ice pack up to the ear may work to relieve the symptoms.
+Another common one among ear pain remedies, holding an ice pack up to the ear may work to relieve the symptoms.
 It does so by numbing the pain and speeding up the healing process by reducing inflammation.
-The cold, placed close to the infection, can also help combat the swelling.

 4. Crushed Raw Garlic

-Recent studies by Washington State University have shown the garlic can actually work 100 times better than popular antibiotics.
+Recent studies by Washington State University have shown the garlic can actually work 100 times better than popular antibiotics or commercial ear infection remedies.
 This is at fighting infection and speeding up the healing process.
 [R]

 Killing bacterial strains is one of garlic’s main properties, and so ingesting raw garlic is one of the best ways to fight an ear infection.